VLAN network segmentation and security- chapter five [updated 2021]

 Figure 5 – 17: Security Zones

-Reaching the L3 Q-switch, I route packets in accordance with the routing table and constrain packet access with VACLs and L3 SVI ACLs.
+Reaching the L3 Q-switch, I route packets by the routing table and constrain packet access with VACLs and L3 SVI ACLs.
 In addition, the database server VLAN is private.
 Although application servers communicate with required servers in VLAN 75, the database servers are prevented from communicating with each other.

 Finally, users in the corporate office are on the same VLAN as the application servers and are routed to VLAN 80 for email.
-External devices have no ability to establish sessions with end-user devices.
-Because routing is controlled via routing table, ACLs, and VACLs, access to critical systems and data is limited by separation of duties, least privilege, and need-to-know.
+External devices cannot establish sessions with end-user devices.
+Because routing is controlled via routing tables, ACLs and VACLs, access to critical systems and data is limited by separation of duties, least privilege and need-to-know.

 Voice over IP (VoIP)